Ghgore/3DPrintStore/README.md

 * **Griffin Gore** - *Author* - [Ghgore](https://github.com/Ghgore)

-See also the list of [contributors](https://github.com/Ghgore/3DPrintStore/contributors) who participated in this project.
+See the list of [contributors](https://github.com/Ghgore/3DPrintStore/contributors) who participated in this project.

 ## License